Do You Need to Take the Electrical Safety Training?

-In compliance with OSHA 29 CFR 1926.400 subpart K regulations, this training is required for construction workers and supervisors who work with electrical components.
-This training course provides an overview of basic electrical safety for construction workers with little or limited training or familiarity with electrical hazards.
+Electrical Safety training is required for construction workers and supervisors who work with or around electricity or electrical components.
+This course provides an overview of basic electrical safety for construction workers with little or limited training or familiarity with electrical hazards.

-This course is eligible for .08 Continuance of Certification (COC) points from the Board of Certified Safety Professionals (BCSP).
+This course counts as a Continuing Education Unit (CEU).
+This course is eligible for .1 Continuance of Certification (COC) points from the Board of Certified Safety Professionals (BCSP).

 An assessment of the electrical hazards must be performed for all work that requires employees to work on or near exposed electrical conductors or circuit parts.
 The assessment should be done by a qualified worker to determine the required safety-related work practices.

 The Electrical Safety course covers OSHA Electrical Standards and the various hazards associated with electrical installations and equipment.
 The modular course covers the following topics:

 Upon course completion, students will have the ability to understand the severity of electrical current on the human body, recognize and evaluate actual and potential electrical hazards and reference the applicable OSHA Standard, determine hazard abatement measures, and understand the proper use of electrical testing equipment.

 There are no physical on-site requirements for this course.